skymr22/ceph/doc/mgr/simplemail.rst

 Modification
 ------------

-The module can be modified to send from a different server other than localhost among others.
+The module can be modified to send from a different server other than localhost as well replacing the preset message with something more dynamic.
 This can be done as per the smtplib documentation_.
 .. _documentation: https://docs.python.org/2/library/smtplib.html